Published in Systemic Disease

 Understand best practices for post-operative care

 Diabetic retinopathy is the leading cause of vision impairment in the middle-aged population in the United States.
 The treatment options range from medical management in the clinic (e.g. intravitreal injections and laser for diabetic macular edema and proliferative diabetic retinopathy), to surgical management in the operating room for vitreous hemorrhage, retinal detachment, and membranectomy.
-In this review, we highlight the important variables to consider before, during, and after surgery.
+This review highlights the important variables to consider before, during, and after surgery.

 Figure 1: Diabetic vitreous hemorrhage.